| Title: | Generalized Multistate Simulation Model |

 a |

-of dimension ,
+a transition.structure of dimension ,

-of the right length for the parameters in
+whose components are lists of the right length for the parameters in

-the corresponding hazard function hf
+the corresponding hazard function hf.

 Luisa Salazar Vizcaya, Nello Blaser, Thomas Gsponer